GeorgeNAL/sc-tulsa/content/_index.md

 {{% /jumbo %}}

-{{% home-info what="Participants:1000,Day:1,Sessions:36,Parallel Tracks:4" class="primary"%}}
+<!-- ... -->

+{{% home-subscribe  class="primary" %}}

 ## What is Tulsa Athletics Club?

 Athletics deserves a city like Tulsa.
 If you run, throw or jump (or are ready to learn), let's make it happen.
-{{% /home-info %}}

-<!-- ... -->

-{{% home-subscribe  class="primary" %}}

-## Come play our sports, or train with us to get better at your own.
-And yes, athletics and distance running are sports.

 {{% /home-subscribe %}}

 <!-- ... -->